Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 ## Entropy Alignment Rules

-Validator-tier entropy requires quorum alignment on the entropy sidecar hash.
-Participant-aligned entropy uses the lower `tier2Threshold()` floor over the original pre-nUNL view.

-The alignment count is:
+Non-fallback entropy tiers require a UNLReport-anchored active view.
+A non-standalone node mints only `consensus_fallback` (Tier 1) when the round's active view is not built from an on-ledger `UNLReport` (`!fromUNLReport`), regardless of how well peers aligned, because a config-derived view can differ between nodes and yield divergent tier labels for the same set.
+(Standalone/dev nodes are a separate exception that synthesize validator_quorum entropy.)
+Everything below assumes a UNLReport-anchored view.

+Two distinct counts are involved; keep them separate.

+The **alignment (gate) count** decides whether the round proceeds with the agreed entropy set or falls back.
+It is taken over the active validator view:

 ```
+(our published entropySetHash, counted only if this node is itself an active validator)
-our published entropySetHash + tx-converged peers with the same entropySetHash
+  + active-view, tx-converged peers advertising the same entropySetHash
 ```

+Trusted-but-non-active proposers are NOT counted even when tx-converged and aligned (peers are filtered through the active view via `isUNLReportMember`), and a non-active local node does not add its own +1 (gated on `localIsActiveValidator()`).
+This mirrors the `buildEntropySet`/`hasQuorumOfCommits` membership filter and keeps the counting universe from inflating above the active-view size, preserving the Tier-2 intersection margin (`2t - n`) and equivocation uniqueness.
+The round proceeds when this count reaches `entropyGateThreshold() = min(quorumThreshold(), tier2Threshold())` and the node has full observation of the tx-converged active set; otherwise it falls back at the bounded deadline.

-If that count reaches `quorumThreshold()`, the node labels the agreed set `validator_quorum`.
-If it is below `quorumThreshold()` but reaches `tier2Threshold()`, the node labels the agreed set `participant_aligned`.
+The **tier label** is then derived from the agreed entropy set itself — the number of validator reveals (leaves) in the agreed `entropySetMap_`, not the peer-alignment count above.
+If that leaf count reaches `quorumThreshold()`, the set is labeled `validator_quorum`; if it is below `quorumThreshold()` but reaches `tier2Threshold()`, it is labeled `participant_aligned`; otherwise the round falls back. `quorumThreshold()` is 80% of the effective active view; `tier2Threshold()` is the intersection-safe floor over the original pre-nUNL view.

-In both cases, a below-threshold minority can advertise a conflicting or unacquirable entropy hash without vetoing the aligned cohort.
+In both label cases, a below-threshold minority can advertise a conflicting or unacquirable entropy hash without vetoing the aligned cohort.

 If no entropy hash reaches the entropy gate threshold before the bounded deadline, the round must fall back to the Tier 1 consensus-bound digest.
 This is the safe degradation path, not a consensus failure.

+> Known exception: the experimental, default-off explicit-final proposal path
+> counts alignment over the unfiltered proposer set (not the active view).
+It is
+> flagged in-code as an outstanding F1 gap and must apply the same active-view
+> filter before it is ever enabled.

-Examples with six active validators, validator_quorum threshold five, and participant_aligned threshold four (six is the smallest view with a non-empty Tier 2 band and non-zero tolerated Byzantine count; at five validators quorum and participant_aligned coincide at four, leaving no band):
+Examples with six active validators on a UNLReport-anchored view (validator_quorum threshold five, participant_aligned threshold four; six is the smallest view with a non-empty Tier 2 band and non-zero tolerated Byzantine count; at five validators quorum and participant_aligned coincide at four, leaving no band).
+On a non-UNLReport (config-fallback) view, every case below instead mints `consensus_fallback`:

 - Five honest validators align on one entropy hash and one validator advertises a bogus hash: proceed with validator_quorum entropy for the honest quorum.